— ABOUT —

 Of a commission from Dawn Upshaw for her students, The New York Times said "The most striking was Matthew Schickele’s Since 1500, a quartet for unaccompanied sopranos... a harmonically rich, polyphonic web."

-His latest recording, The Extraordinary Ordinary Lives of Atheists, collages interviews with everyday non-believers with acoustic and electronic music.
-As a songwriter his numerous releases include The Badger Game, April/November, and Cities Filled With Lights.
+His latest recording, The Extraordinary Ordinary Lives of Atheists, collages interviews with acoustic and electronic music.
+As a songwriter his numerous releases include April/November and Cities Filled With Lights.
 He was a cofounder of the acoustic band M Shanghai and, in the '90s, the indie rock group Beekeeper.
 He is a graduate of Bard College, where he studied composition with Joan Tower.

 back to top